 "If a tree falls in the forest, and no one is around to hear it, does it make a sound?"
 Though it has become a cliché, it still raises interesting points:

-- If a piece is written but never played, is it Music?
+If a piece is written but never performed, is it Music?

 We want to collaborate with composers and performers to give life to their creations, to deliver their music to an audience, and to make Music from the notes on the page.

-Sign-up to receive News and Updates about concerts and special events via email (about 1 or 2 per month).
+Sign-up to receive News and Updates about concerts and special events via email (about once a month).
 We value privacy - your information is secure and will not be shared with anyone else!
 This is just to keep you in the loop about our New Music series.